segmentio/segment-docs/src/segment-app/iam/audit-trail.md

 ## Audit forwarding

-You can forward events in your workspace to any of the sources you have configured in the workspace.
+You can forward events in your workspace to supported sources which you have configured in the workspace.

 To forward Audit Trail events: